How to Apply - International - More Information for Applicants

 A sponsor is a person willing to financially support the student while he or she is studying at SF State.
 The sponsor must submit a letter indicating willingness to support the student, signed and dated by the sponsor, or sign and date the appropriate section on the SFSU Financial Statement form.
 In addition, the sponsor must submit her/his financial statement (see above) and attach it to the letter or form.

-After admission to SF State, students must purchase the California State University (CSU) Insurance before enrolling in classes..
+International students must purchase the California State University (CSU) Insurance (except government-sponsored and employer-sponsored health plan) before enrolling in classes.

-When you have purchased the SF State sponsored health insurance policy, it will be automatically reported to SF State Registrar's Office and your registration hold will be removed.
+When you have purchased the CSU sponsored health insurance policy, it will be automatically reported to SF State Registrar's Office and your registration hold will be removed.

 All new and readmitted students born after Jan.
 1, 1957 will need to show present proof of measles and rubella immunizations.
 Students younger than 18 must also present proof of immunization against hepatitis B. Submit a copy of immunization record with English translation, if needed, or use the MMR/Hep B certification form for your doctor/clinic to complete.
 Please submit by email attachment, mail or fax to: